lyynxxx/stakingnode/System.design/README.md

 ```

-Also worth calculate the limits not to exceed the system wide lmits otherwise the system will not respond.
+Also worth calculate the limits not to exceed the system wide limits otherwise the system will not respond.
 All your limints set < fs.file-max in sysctl config!

 ```